 Chapter 7 bankruptcy will discharge or wipe out most unsecured debts.
 Some common examples of unsecured debts are utility bills, credit cards, medical bills and payday or signature loans.
 However, there are some bills that cannot get wiped out in a Chapter 7 bankruptcy.
 For example, debts that are incurred through fraud, owed on certain income taxes, owed for child support or incurred as a result of intoxicated use of a motor vehicle cannot be discharged or wiped out in a Chapter 7 bankruptcy.
 Also if you have secured debt, meaning that a creditor has a lien on your property, and you want to keep your property, you will have to reaffirm or agree that such loans are unaffected by your Chapter 7 bankruptcy.
 Typical examples of secured debt are mortgages, car loans, title loans and financed furniture or electronics.

-Chapter 13 bankruptcy is a consolidation plan based on what a debtor can actually afford over the course of 3 to 5 years.
+Chapter 13 bankruptcy is a consolidation plan based on what a debtor can actually afford to pay over the course of 3 to 5 years.
 Often, amounts paid back are less than the full amount owed.
 The tests in a Chapter 13 bankruptcy are similar to the tests listed above in a Chapter 7 bankruptcy.
-However, in a Chapter 13 bankruptcy, instead of showing that the person filing bankruptcy cannot afford to pay anything, the test shows how much a person can afford after deductions for reasonable necessary expenses.
-This means that the Court will look at your income less what you need to live and set a payment that you can afford.
+However, in a Chapter 13 bankruptcy, instead of showing that the person filing bankruptcy cannot afford to pay anything, the test shows how much a person can afford after deductions for reasonable and necessary expenses.
+This means that the Court will look at your income, less what you need to live, and set a payment that you can afford.
 Chapter 13 bankruptcy also has some additional benefits: